davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 TODO part 1 is:

-* Introduce and motivate fault tolerance
-  * I had some content for this already, but I want to do something a little more balanced
-  * It is true that we started with "all the nodes are always up" and "maintenance windows / planned downtime"
-  * It is true that "all the nodes are always up" stops working when you run enormous networks
-  * It is true that "maintenance windows" don't work for most cloud-native online businesses
-  * But there is a time and place for these solutions, and it is so attractive how simple they are
-  * Nothing else we do here will be `simple`
-* Bully algorithm doesn't work, it can elect a failed node as coordinator, that breaks both our algorithms
-* Do you see an easy way out?
-I don't.
 * Imagine we had a fault-tolerant consensus algorithm, where consensus is a little handwaved as a conflict resolution algorithm
   * `Future<T> consensus(T proposal)`
 * Show exactly-once and happened-or-not both can be trivially rebuilt on consensus, that's the link between them